TheoSeo93/AddDiscourse/README.md

 show that ``In addition'' is just one instance of an Expansion connective.

-INSTALLING

-Uncompress addDiscourse.tar.gz by typing: gunzip < addDiscourse.tar.gz | tar -xvf -

-The file addDiscourse.pl is the program which identifies each instance of a discourse connective, classifies them, and prints out the augmented trees.

 The resources folder contains two files: connectives.info and connectives.txt.

 connectives.info contain the learned feature weights.
 This is the